 The average cost to develop an app includes expenses during the first development phase, from the initial planning to the app’s public release, which can be divided into four main categories.
 They are listed below along with their approximate costs.

 Business Analytics. $1,000 to $12,000.
-Business analysis is the initial stage of building any mobile app.
+Business analysis is the initial prod of building any mobile app.
 It defines: the app’s target audience; functional and non-functional requirements; screen flow and design specifications; business goals.
 When done properly, the analysis provides an in-depth roadmap, which will help to budget other expenses and plan the development process.

 UI/UX design. $2,500 to $15,000.
 Beautiful design and a smooth user experience is paramount for any modern app.
 Designing a user interface and creating a clickable prototype before app coding usually takes about 15% of the budget.